 The concept of a “platform,” as a mechanism and tool, to facilitate cooperation in innovation related to urban development was proposed by Massimo Bagnasco, in his work in the EU-China Innovation Cooperation Task Force, and afterwards as a member of the Experts’ Advisory Committee of the “Innovation Platform on Sustainable Urbanization.”

-China Europe Carbon Neutral Sustainable Urban Development aims to continue carrying out the vision and targets of the platform by involving original members of that specific consortium as well as others, in order to build on the excellent results of the past few years and provide a solid legacy for the work already done.
+China Europe Carbon Neutral Sustainable Urban Development aims to continue carrying on the vision and targets of the Platform by involving original members as well as other.

-At the same time, we will expand our activities to address the carbon neutral challenge and invite other key entities and profiles from academia, official institutions and the industrial sector, to have a fully comprehensive team.
+At the same time, it expands its activities to address the carbon neutral challenge and invites other key entities and profiles from academia, official institutions and, especially the industrial sector, to have a fully comprehensive team.

 More recently, at the EU-China Summit in July 2018, both sides reaffirmed their commitment to advance the implementation of the Paris Agreement and intensify their cooperation on climate change and clean energy.